MicrosoftDocs/cpp-docs/docs/data/oledb/implementing-a-simple-consumer.md

 - Output the bookmarked row, appending it to the end of the file.

 > [!NOTE]
-> If you use this consumer application to test the Provider sample provider application, leave out the bookmark support described in this section.
+> If you use this consumer application to test the `Provider` sample provider application, leave out the bookmark support described in this section.

 ### To instantiate the bookmark

-1. The accessor needs to contain an object of type [CBookmark](../../data/oledb/cbookmark-class.md).
+1. The accessor needs to hold an object of type [CBookmark](../../data/oledb/cbookmark-class.md).
 The *nSize* parameter specifies the size of the bookmark buffer in bytes (typically 4 for 32-bit platforms and 8 for 64-bit platforms).
 Add the following declaration to the column data members in the user record class:

     ```cpp
     //////////////////////////////////////////////////////////////////////